 Why are you passionate about this cause?

 I saw a similar model working in Toronto when I was visiting, and was appalled when I got back to the UK and realised nobody was doing it here.
-I have strong environmental beliefs, but am also driven to develop the tool library into a resource for young unemployed people as a way into working in the trades.
+I have strong environmental beliefs.
+But I’m also driven to develop the tool library into a resource for young unemployed people as a way into working in the trades.

 What was your biggest challenge in starting your social enterprise?

 I felt that in order for it to work, we had to gain charitable status.
-This went from being a one month process to a 7 month fight with the regulator, which we eventually won.
-I feel this was really important, because if other tool libraries are to take off, they can now follow the precedent we have set.
+This went from being a one-month process to a seven-month fight with the regulator, which we eventually won.
+I feel this was really important.
+If other tool libraries are to take off, they can now follow the precedent we have set.

 How has the School for Social Entrepreneurs supported you?

 Starting a social enterprise can be a very lonely experience.
 Having peer support, as well as the backing of my mentor and the SSE staff has been really important.
 The times I have been feeling really challenged, or a bit overwhelmed, I have been able to pick up the phone, and get help and advice. couldn’t have got this far and maintained my sanity had I not been with SSE!

 Nobody has a perfect plan when they start out, but the SSE course helps you to see where you can improve and make your business the best it can be.